penguintech01/penguintech01.github.io/_posts/2017-05-29-padding-oracle-attack.md

 That way you nullify the encryption's XOR operation of the previous' block cipher's ciphertext:

 <pre><code data-trim class="bash">
-C XOR P XOR C -> 0 XOR P -> P
+C XOR P XOR C -> (C XOR C) XOR P -> 0 XOR P -> P
 </code></pre>

 ![CBC](https://upload.wikimedia.org/wikipedia/commons/6/66/Cbc_decryption.png)

-## PKCS7 padding
+### PKCS7 padding

-We need a padding scheme in order to construct inputs that end in a multiple of a block size, since the block ciphers operate strictly on a fixed sized input.
+We need a padding scheme in order to construct inputs that have a length that is divisible by the block size, since the block ciphers operate strictly on blocks.
 The PKCS7 padding is simple, the last N bytes are padded with the value N.
-For example the padding of "Hello, world", for a block size of 16 bytes will be four 4s at its end:
+For example the padding of *"Hello, world"*, for a block size of 16 bytes will be four 4s appended at its end:

 <pre><code data-trim class="bash">
 #  H    e    l    l    o    ,         w    o    r    l    d    4    4    4    4
 0x48 0x65 0x6c 0x6c 0x6f 0x2c 0x20 0x77 0x6f 0x72 0x6c 0x64 0x04 0x04 0x04 0x04
 </code></pre>

+### The vulnerable decryption

-Now that we know what CBC and PKCS7 are, let's see the (vulnerable) Ruby code that encrypts and decrypts data using AES as the block cipher, which operates on inputs of 127 bits (or 16 bytes):
+Now that we know what CBC and PKCS7 are, let's see the vulnerable Ruby code that encrypts and decrypts data using the Advanced Encryption Standard (AES) block cipher, which operates on inputs of 128 bits (or 16 bytes):

 <pre><code data-trim class="ruby">
 require 'openssl'

 class PaddingOracle

-  def initialize()

-    # Hardcoded key and IV for demonstration purposes
-    @key = '9f5421af4c33a92583ceec37efe0e058'
-    @iv = '9f5421af4c33a925'

-  end

   def encrypt(plaintext)

     cipher = OpenSSL::Cipher::AES.new(256, :CBC)
     cipher.encrypt
-    cipher.key = @key
+    @key = cipher.random_key
-    cipher.iv = @iv
+    iv = cipher.random_iv
     ciphertext = cipher.update(plaintext) + cipher.final

-    return @iv + ciphertext
+    return iv + ciphertext

   end